haerphi/NodeEscapeCharacter/readme.md

-# Text art escape charater
+# Text art escape character
 Hi, welcome in my npm package to convert your text art !
 ## Warning
 The convert edit the file, I doesn't create a new file with the result.